Laboratory

 Indian Creek Reservoir

-Indian Creek Reservoir (ICR) was built to receive tertiary treated reclaimed wastewater from the late 1960s till 1989.
+Indian Creek Reservoir (ICR) was built to receive tertiary treated reclaimed wastewater from the late 1960s until 1989.
 During that time it provided a home to rainbow trout and was a great year-round fishery.
 All reclaimed wastewater is now stored in our Harvey Place Reservoir during the winter months.
 ICR currently receives no reclaimed water, getting its water from the West Fork Carson River and Indian Creek stream.
 It still is a great year-round trout fishery.

 Monitoring is done at ICR in response to Total Maximum Daily Loads (TMDL) planning and to assist Fish & Game with fishery management.
 The Lab performs profiling at ICR each month.
 An electronic data sonde is sent through the water column at three sites.
 The sonde records depth, temperature, pH, electrical conductivity and dissolved oxygen.
 The data is downloaded to a computer and the results tabulated and graphed.
 The results are then e-mailed to the California Dept of Fish & Game.
 Water samples are also taken at three depths and analyzed for nutrients, minerals, metals, chlorophyll, algae and bacteria.
 Graphs showing temperature and dissolved oxygen (DO) in winter and summer are shown below.